IBMStreams/sample.edge-app-control/README.md

 #### 4. Deploy application package to an Edge node
-ssh to CP4D Edge node chosen for deployment and perform the following steps.
-For more information, see the "Deploying using Edge Application Manager" topic.
+Use the Secure Shell protocol (ssh) to log in to CP4D Edge node chosen for deployment and perform the following steps.
+For more information, see [Deploying using Edge Application Manager](https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.0.1/svc-edge/usage-deploy-eam.html) topic.
 The values for the submission time variables from the application will be specified during deployment.
 - Edit horizon/userinput.json with editor of your choosing and add the following json to it.

 ```